 With so many turtle tank filter setup options, how exactly should you pick the most suitable for your needs?
 To make sure you’re not wasting your money and that your turtle lives in a reasonably clean environment, you should focus on the following considerations:

 This stands for gallons per hour, which refers to the water flow rate that your filter pumps out.
 Basically, this is the amount of water that your filter can clean in an hour.

 With messy turtles, you really need a high water flow gph rate for your tank.
-If you’re familiar with fish tanks, you may have heard some people tell you that your gph should be 4 times that of the size of your fish tank in gallons.
+If you’re familiar with fish tanks, you may have heard some people tell you that your gph should be 4 times that of your turtle tank size in gallons.
 That is, if you have a 50-gallon tank you should have a filter pumping out 200 gallons per hour.

-When your tank has a turtle, you better go with 8 times that of the size of your tank in gallons.
+When your tank has a turtle, you better go with 8 times that of your turtle tank size in gallons.
 That 50-gallon tank with a turtle inside will now need a filter gph rate of 400 gallons per hour.
 That’s the minimum—if you can get a higher gph rate for your money then you should go with it.